Best Daypack for Travel – Traveling is one of the most fulfilling activities that you can get into.

 Another great feature is that the Mosiso Sling Backpack comes with different zippered compartments that are sized perfectly to hold your digital devices.

 It can accommodate your tablet, smartphone, and power bank.
+As per the dimensions of its main compartment, it is compatible with a 2019 iPad 7 10.2.

 It even has a hole where you can put your earphones through so that you can listen to your favorite tunes while keeping your device safe inside your pack.